matthewjohnson42/memex-service/docker/README.md

 # docker build module

-Builds docker containers for the app, a Mongo instance, and an ElasticSearch instance.
-This comprises the full backend of the personal-memex.
+A module containing scripts and files that are used to start docker containers for the app, a Mongo instance, and an ElasticSearch instance.
+These containers comprise the full backend of the personal-memex.

+## process

+Helper scripts prepare the execution environment for Docker image builds, run the Docker image builds, then use docker-compose to start docker containers from the built Docker images.
+Root helper script is `docker-compose-up.sh`.

+The docker container for Mongo uses a two-phase start process.
+The first phase starts a container with the Mongo instance to be utilized by the app.
+The second phase starts a temporary container that initializes the first with default user data,

 ## module contents

-In addition to standard docker build files and docker container composition files, this maven module includes the following content:
+In addition to standard Dockerfiles for specifying image build and docker-compose files for specifying container build, this maven module includes the following content:

 #### `mongo/*`

 A directory containing instructions for starting a configured and initialized mongo container.

 The directory content includes:
 1) a JavaScript file containing DB init queries